swarmnyc/fulton-android/README.md

 identityApiClient.login(username, password)
 ```

-Once the access token has settled, all the coming API calls have `Authorization bearer ${token}` in request headers.
+Once the access token has settled, all the coming API calls have `Authorization bearer ${token}` in their request headers.

 See [wiki/Identity](https://github.com/swarmnyc/fulton-android/wiki/Identity) for more detail.

 ### Cache
 ApiClient can use cached data for speeding up.
-The cache logics are
+The cache logics are:
-- storing response body for GET method for given time (the default value is 5 mins) and the key is the url.
+- storing response body for GET method for given time (the default value is 5 mins), while the key is the url.
-- when another GET request calls, ApiClient checks if there is a data matched the same url and it isn't expired.
-Then ApiClient returns the data immediately instead of making real Request.
+- When another GET request calls, ApiClient checks if there is data matched to the same url and if it hasn't expired.
+Then ApiClient returns the data immediately instead of making a real Request.

-There are many options to change cache settings.
+There are many options to change cache settings:

 - set default cache duration
 ``` kotlin